We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 - Plan a FaceTime date.
 Even if it’s just roughly planned, it’s fun to sneak in a few minutes to talk to each other face to face.

 - Give each other small presents to open separately.
 You could easily combine this with a FaceTime date to watch each other open them!
-I loved what someone in our support group did for New Years: she sent a card with her husband that instructed him to open it at midnight.
+I loved what another police wife did for New Years: she sent a card with her husband that instructed him to open it at midnight.
 The card had a Hershey Kiss inside that said, “here’s your New Year’s kiss for now!”
 I thought it was adorable.

 - Plan an unconventional date.
 If you have some time together on Valentine’s Day, why not plan an unconventional date?
 There’s no law saying you have to have a Valentine’s Day dinner date – you can make a Valentine’s Day breakfast or lunch (or quick midnight snack) just as special.